Easybuoy/ezekielekunola.blog/content/posts/2019-12-31-2019-in-review/index.md

 - Read a book (Eat a frog, by Brian Tracy)
 - Started blogging about my experiences

-## Blogging ✍🏾
+## Writing ✍🏾

 I started blogging this year, and I started writing on my experiences with tools and technologies as well as teaching on how to ...
 On ...
+I started writing in July and have written a total of 10 articles this year, including this one.
 I wrote my first ever blog on Deploying React app from Github to Netlify, it has been a way of giving back to the community

 Top 5 articles